distancify/handbook/offices/gsp.md

 ### Visitors

-If you're visiting, you can find a parking license for the day in the entrance of "Växthuset".
+If you're visiting, you can find a parking ticket for the day in the entrance of "Växthuset".

 ## Conference Room